adzcai/adzcai/README.md

 I'm currently the Co-President of Math Attack Society, a Canadian, student-led, non-profit organization that aims to break down barriers in the world of math through team contests and impactful proactive mentoring.
 Find out more at <http://mathattacksociety.org/>!

 Last summer, I also had the chance to research at the University of Alberta (Faculty of Computing Science).
 I co-authored "A tardiness-augmented approximation scheme for rejection-allowed multiprocessor rescheduling", which is currently under review at [Computers and Industrial Engineering](https://www.computers-and-ie.org/).

+### Some technologies I work with

+- Modern JavaScript: TypeScript, GraphQL, React.
+Opinion: Writing it is fun but I think it's reached a threshold of abstraction we don't want to push.
+- C++ for algorithms and such.
+- Python for data science and machine learning.

 ### Currently reading